 Ella and I loved every page of it (Ani found the idea of a vampire rabbit too scary for her, and she refused to be in the room while I read aloud the only very-slightly spooky book to Ella), and Ella went on to listen to the audio versions of the entire Bunnicula series over the next few weeks.

-Here are six spooky books that are perfect for the elementary-school crowd:
+Here are nine spooky Halloween chapter books that are perfect for the elementary-school crowd:

 The Witches by Roald Dahl

 I saw part of the movie of this when I was a kid and it scared. me. to. death.
-So I’ve never read the whole book, but we had a CD with the first chapters of a bunch of different Roald Dahl books and Ella LOVED this one, so this month, we’re reading this one together.
-And the new audio versions of Roald Dahl’s books are insanely good – The Witches is narrated by Miranda Richardson.
+So I’ve never read the whole book, but we had a CD with the first chapters of a bunch of different Roald Dahl books and Ella LOVED this one.
+The new audio versions of Roald Dahl’s books are insanely good – The Witches is narrated by Miranda Richardson.

 Bunnicula by Deborah and James Howe

-This was such a fun read last year – it’s not too long, and it’s not overly scary, just the right amount spooky.
+This is such a perfect Halloween chapter book – it’s not too long, and it’s not overly scary, just the right amount spooky.
 Plus, the audiobook version includes the first three books, so you’ll be covered for the whole month!
 The ideal Halloween read alouds or listens!

 Hank the Cowdog and the Case of the Halloween Ghost by John R. Erickson